 And here comes a business choice.
 You can either have a business that does everything your clients ask for, is very manual, and so either expensive or very prone to error.
 Or you can have a business that offers a limited set of options, is more automated, and so is consistently productive and accurate.
 You cannot have both.

 At James and James, we’ve taken the second option – we believe that it’s better to be excellent at the variety you choose to offer, than to be mediocre at everything.
 For example, we focus on working with direct-to-consumer brands that sell small, fast-moving products.
 This reduces variance in request and effort.
-We enable clients to customize shipping labels and packing slips, rather than all of their packaging.
+We enable clients to customise shipping labels and packing slips, rather than all of their packaging.
 This reduces variance in preference.

 It also means that we can manage the process through our own software platform.
-This takes into account all of the above variances, to calculate the actions required, between us receiving an order from an online store and dispatching it to a customer.
+This takes into account all of the above variances, to calculate the actions required, between us receiving an order from an online store and despatching it to a customer.
 Nothing is left to chance and human error is removed.

 James and James eCommerce Fulfilment Founder and CEO James Hyde is an engineering graduate from the University of Cambridge.
 After a spell as an angel investor’s apprentice, he spotted the chance to modernise eCommerce fulfilment, while working with an online honey seller.
 With friend and fellow Cambridge graduate, James Strachan, he founded James and James in 2010.